Funding Opportunities

 1. DAAD grants for international German Studies scholars

-The DAAD grants we offer are part of the DAAD’s Graduate School Scholarship Program (GSSP).
-They are directed at international students of German literature and culture (“Germanist*innen”) who plan to earn a doctorate in literary studies, are not German nationals, and either currently live outside of Germany, or arrived in Germany no earlier than the year the scholarship is planned to start.
+The DAAD grants we offer are part of the DAAD Graduate School Scholarship Programme (GSSP).
+They are aimed at international students of German literature and culture (“Germanist*innen”) who intend to pursue a doctorate in literary studies, are not German nationals, and either currently reside outside Germany or have moved to Germany no earlier than the year in which the scholarship is set to begin.

-After having undergone the selection process, candidates will also have to submit their applications through the DAAD portal; the final decision lies with the funding agency.
+After successfully completing the selection process, candidates are also required to submit their application via the DAAD portal.
+The final decision rests with the funding agency.

 2. Short-term fellowships for applicants from the Global South

-The short-term fellowships are dedicated to applicants from the Global South with a background in literary studies.
-They are supported in preparing for a stay at FSGS, developing their doctoral project, and subsequently applying for an external doctoral fellowship.
+The short-term fellowships are aimed at applicants from the Global South with a background in literary studies.
+They support participants in preparing for a research stay at the FSGS, developing their doctoral project, and subsequently applying for external doctoral funding.

-Between April and October 2026, the fellows will participate in a digital program that will provide information on funding opportunities and coaching.
-Either from May to July or from October to December, they will also complete a three-month research stay at the FSGS, during which they will receive a scholarship of EUR 1450 per month.
+Between April and October 2026, fellows will take part in a digital programme offering information on funding opportunities as well as individual coaching.
+In addition, they will complete a three-month research stay at the FSGS either between May and July or between October and December, during which they will receive a monthly scholarship of EUR 1,450.

-Applications are open to early-career researchers from the Global South who hold a very good master’s degree in German Studies or a related subject, plan to pursue a comparative-literary doctorate at Freie Universität with a supervisor from among the PIs of the FSGS, do not hold a German passport, and live in a country of the Global South.
-In addition, applicants must have German and English language skills at C1/B2 level.
+Applications are open to early-career researchers from the Global South who hold a very good Master’s degree in German Studies or a related field, intend to pursue a comparative literary doctorate at Freie Universität Berlin under the supervision of one of the FSGS principal investigators (PIs), do not hold a German passport, and currently reside in a country of the Global South.
+Applicants must also demonstrate German and English language proficiency at C1/B2 level.

 3. PhD positions at the Friedrich Schlegel Graduate School with secured external funding